 Outliner / Notes / Commonplace Book / Planner

 Story Engineering by Larry Brooks is an excellent reference for learning the architecture of storytelling, using examples from popular fiction.
+My second novel benefited enormously from the lessons in this book.

 The Art of Dramatic Writing by Lajos Egri is the classic work on dramatic construction, especially as applies to playwriting but equally relevant for film, novels, and short stories.